 Finally, remember that having fun should be the main priority of any long-distance motorcycle tour!

 With the correct planning, touring can be an incredibly rewarding experience.
-By taking the time to properly prepare, you’ll set yourself up for success so that you can enjoy every moment of your journey!
+By preparing properly, you’ll set yourself up for success so you can enjoy every moment of your journey!

 This is how we go about planning a long-distance motorcycle tour.

 Letting your mind wander is the first and most important step when planning a long-distance motorcycle tour.
 Allow yourself to dream and develop ideas for the route you will take, the stops you will make, and the adventure that awaits you.

 Start by thinking about where you want to go and why – what kind of scenery do you want to experience, what places do you want to explore, and how long can you realistically expect the trip to take?

 Let all these things go through your mind and see what feels right.